#

 Instead, establish a robust process that maintains your high security standards.
 This could involve requiring in-person identity verification with the IT help desk, using a pre-registered backup security key, or implementing another multi-step verification flow.
 A well-designed security platform should support these secure recovery options, ensuring that legitimate users can regain access without creating an easy backdoor for attackers.

-Plan for User Education and Support
+Step 3: Prepare Your User Education and Support Plan

 Technology alone doesn't stop threats; people do.
 A successful rollout hinges on clear communication and comprehensive user training.
 Your employees need to understand why this change is happening, how it protects them and the company, and exactly what they need to do.
 Develop simple, accessible training materials like short videos, quick-reference guides, and FAQs to prepare everyone for the transition.